Underwater Optics

 Quartz: Provides excellent UV transmission and thermal stability, ideal for high-temperature environments.

 Design: The shape of the dome is crucial.
-A hemispherical or conical shape not only facilitates the movement of underwater instruments but also enhances their compressive strength and temperature resistance.
+A hemispherical not only facilitates the movement of underwater instruments but also enhances their compressive strength and temperature resistance.
 The dome's design also improves the instrument's corrosion resistance and mechanical strength.

 Applications and Functionality: